 "Now it's clear.
 Through the doorway I see the table.
-On it is a brown, wooden bowl, flat, low like a tray, full to spilling with temons.
-I want to sleep, but here it is clear now.
-So clear the dark bowl the pile of lemons.
+On it is a brown, wooden bowl, flat, low like a tray, full to spilling with oranges.
+I want to sleep, but it is clear now.
+So clear the dark bowl the pile of oranges.
 Bright.
 Listen.
-I know the words by heart."
+I don't know who is that woman singing but I know the words by heart."